-While Freshmen and Sophomores take year long, full credit courses, the final two years of English consist of specialized, focused trimester long electives of the student's own choosing.
-This more in-depth exploration of literature and ideas lends intensity and excitement to the final two years of English at Westover.
+Freshmen and Sophomores take year long, full credit courses that prepare them for specialized, focused trimester long electives of the student's own choosing.
+This more in-depth exploration of literature and ideas allows students to discover and focus their interests in their final two years of English at Westover.

 The Language Department offers course sequences from the introductory to the Advanced Placement levels in: French, Latin, and Spanish.
 The Department determines the level at which a student is placed in the language program she chooses.

 Each student is required to successfully complete Westover’s third-level course in one of these languages in order to graduate, although she is encouraged, if eligible, to pursue the study of her chosen language beyond the requirement or to begin the study of a second foreign language upon meeting that requirement.

 The mathematics program at Westover provides a sequence of courses to accommodate for a wide range of student abilities.